-Sony XBR-65XA8F 65" 4K Ultra HD OLED TV ($3,198) - The proprietary X1 Extreme video processor used on this model isn't quite as advanced as the A9F's new Ultimate version, but Sony's step-down OLED Ultra HD TV offers very similar performance when compared to its more expensive sibling.
-Other key features include TRILUMINOS tech with wide color gamut support, along with HDR10, HLG, and Dolby Vision playback (the latter via an update later this year).
+Sony XBR-65A8G 65" 4K Ultra HD OLED TV ($1,998) - The 4K HDR Processor X1 Extreme used on this model isn't quite as advanced as the A9G's Ultimate version, but Sony's step-down OLED Ultra HD TV offers very similar performance for a surprisingly affordable price.
+Other key features include wide color gamut support, along with HDR10, HLG, Dolby Vision, and IMAX Enhanced playback.
 In addition, the set uses Acoustic Surface technology to create audio from the screen itself.
 Android TV with Google Assistant is integrated as well.
-Buyers can also opt for a 55-inch version for $2,498.

-LG OLED65B8PUA 65" 4K Ultra HD OLED TV ($2,497) - Though its α (Alpha) 7 processor isn't as robust as the Alpah 9 found on LG's step-up models, this display still features the same OLED panel used on the company's other models, complete with the tech's trademark inky blacks and wide color support.
-Likewise, the TV also supports onboard Dolby Atmos audio and LG's 4K Cinema HDR suite of high dynamic range formats with wide color gamut capabilities, including Advanced HDR by Technicolor, Dolby Vision, HDR10, and HLG (Hybrid Log-Gamma).
-Meanwhile, the TV's new ThinQ AI tech allows customers to take advantage of advanced voice assistant features by speaking directly into the remote, enabling users to search for information, images or videos through verbal requests.
-A 55-inch ($1,597) model is available as well.
+LG OLED65B9PUA 65" 4K Ultra HD OLED TV ($2,197) - Though its α (Alpha) 7 Gen 2 processor isn't as robust as the Alpha 9 Gen 2 found on LG's step-up sets, this display still features the same OLED panel used on the company's other models, complete with the tech's trademark inky blacks and wide color support.
+Likewise, the TV also supports Dolby Vision, HDR10, and HLG (Hybrid Log-Gamma).
+Meanwhile, the TV's ThinQ AI tech allows customers to take advantage of advanced voice assistant features by speaking directly into the remote, enabling users to search for information, images or videos through verbal requests.

-Samsung QN65Q9F 65" QLED 4K Ultra HD ($2,998) - As Samsung's top-of-line 2018 LCD display, the new Q9 QLED offers some of the industry's leading color volume and HDR brightness specs.
-And though blacks still aren't quite as impressive as an OLED panel and there are some issues with crushed shadow detail in dark content, the company's return to full array local dimming results in the inkiest performance we've ever seen on an LCD.
-Quantum dot technology for wide color gamut coverage is featured as well, along with support for HDR10, HLG, and the new dynamic HDR10+ format (no Dolby Vision**).
-Smart TV functions with Bixby Voice control and a new Ambient Mode round out the premium package.
-A 75-inch ($4,998) model is also available.
+Samsung QN65Q90RAFXZA 65" QLED 4K Ultra HD ($2,798) - As Samsung's top-of-line 2019 LCD display, the new Q90R QLED offers strong HDR brightness and color specs.
+And though blacks still aren't quite as impressive as an OLED panel, the display's full array local dimming results in some of the inkiest performance we've ever seen on an LCD.
+Quantum dot technology for wide color gamut coverage is featured as well, along with support for HDR10, HLG, and HDR10+ (but not Dolby Vision**).
+Smart TV functions with Bixby Voice control and Ambient Mode round out the premium package.

-Samsung QN65Q8F 65" QLED 4K Ultra HD ($2,298) - Brightness and contrast are a little less robust compared to the Q9, and some premium design flourishes are missing, but the Q8 offers very similar performance for quite a bit less.
-Like its step-up sibling, the TV features full array local dimming along with quantum dot technology for wide color gamut capabilities and some of the industry's leading color volume specs.
-HDR10, HLG, and the new dynamic HDR10+ format are supported as well (no Dolby Vision**).
-Smart TV functions with Bixby Voice control and a new Ambient Mode round out the premium package.
-A 55-inch ($1,498) and 75-inch ($3,498) model are also available.
+Samsung QN65Q80RAFXZA 65" QLED 4K Ultra HD ($1,998) - Brightness and contrast are a little less robust compared to the Q90R, and some premium design flourishes are missing, but the Q80R offers very similar performance for quite a bit less.
+Like its step-up sibling, the TV features full array local dimming along with quantum dot technology for wide color gamut capabilities.
+HDR10, HLG, and HDR10+ formats are supported as well.
+Smart TV functions with Bixby Voice control and Ambient Mode round out the premium package.

-TCL 6-Series 65R617 65-Inch 4K Ultra HD Roku TV ($1,000) - While overall specs are not on the same level as the models featured above, TCL's 6-Series just might the feature the best performance to price ratio of any new display for 2018, helping it to clinch the last spot on this list.
+TCL 6-Series 65R625 65-Inch 4K Ultra HD Roku TV ($800) - While overall specs are not on the same level as the models featured above, TCL's latest 6-Series display just might feature the best performance to price ratio of any new TV for 2019, helping it to clinch the last spot on this list.
 The 4K display features Dolby Vision and HDR10 support, along with the Roku OS smart TV platform.
-In addition, the set uses full array local dimming with 120 zones (96 on the 55-inch model) for improved black levels and contrast.
-Likewise, the panel incorporates NBP Photon technology with LED phosphors to provide Wide Color Gamut support.
-A 55-inch model is available as well for an introductory price of just $650.
+In addition, the set uses full array local dimming with 120 zones for improved black levels and contrast.
+And new for this year's model, the panel incorporates quantum dot tech for improved wide color gamut coverage.